brentp/jigv/README.md

 # jigv

-[igv.js](https://github.com/igvteam/igv.js) is a great way to view aligments an other files.
+[igv.js](https://github.com/igvteam/igv.js) is a great way to view aligments and other genomic data files.
 This provides a server and some default configuration, javascript and HTML so you can do:

 ```